R&H Logo

 First, you can appeal a lower court’s ruling without an attorney, but when you realize how work-intensive the process is, with tight formatting rules and strict deadlines, you’ll be glad you have a lawyer.

 Appellate attorneys are uniquely skilled at preparing appeals cases.
 They excel in conducting comprehensive research and articulating complex legal arguments to judges.
-They are adept at addressing the appellate judges’ questions.
+This makes finding the right family law attorney to handle your appeal crucial.

 Selecting a Family Law Appeals Attorney